 The study identified a significant difference in the average daily frequency of incontinence episodes between the Dysport- and placebo-treated groups who were given injections at 30 sites.
 A significant increase in the perceived bladder capacity was observed in patients injected with Dysport (with both 15 or 30 sites) compared to the placebo group.
 Patients reported an improved quality of life following Dysport injection compared to patients treated with the placebo.

 Following these positive results, Ipsen has proceeded to Phase 3 trials to assess the safety and effectiveness of Dysport for the treatment of urinary incontinence in people with MS or SCI.
 The non-U.S. arm of the trial (NCT02660359), called CONTENT2, is currently recruiting participants at multiple locations worldwide.

-The expected effects of the botulinum toxin may spread from the area of injection and produce symptoms that could last for several weeks.
-Swallowing, speaking, and breathing difficulties can be life-threatening.
+The botulinum toxin may have several adverse effects.
+These may spread from the area of injection and produce symptoms such as swallowing, speaking, and breathing difficulties that could last for several weeks and which can be life-threatening.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.